 I must say I will definitely be making these Ham, Cheese and Sweetcorn Turnovers again as the whole family loved them.
-You could cook easily chop and change the ingredients to things like cooked beef, sweet potatoes, peas etc to ring the changes too.
-If you’re vegetarian you could just leave the ham out and put in more vegetables!
+You could easily add some leftover turkey meat or change things up by using cooked beef, sweet potatoes, peas etc. If you’re vegetarian you could just leave the ham out and add more vegetables!

 Ham, Cheese and Sweetcorn Turnovers

 - 225 g / 8 oz Potatoes chopped into 2cm chunks